zvonicek/ImageSlideshow/README.md

 #### AlamofireImage

-*AlamofireSource* subspec allowing to load image from URL using *AlamofireImage*.
+*AlamofireSource* subspec for loading image from an URL via *AlamofireImage*.
 To use this add the Alamofire subspec to your Podfile.

 ```ruby
 pod "ImageSlideshow/Alamofire"
 ```

-It is then possible to load image from URL by calling
+An image from arbitrary URL is then loaded by *AlamofireSource* initialization.

 ```swift
 AlamofireSource(urlString: "https://upload.wikimedia.org/wikipedia/commons/d/d5/Trencin_hdr_001.jpg")